UiharuKazari2008/LANTIS/README.md

 * You can use multiple connections with the same name and they will be parsed as the connection group
 * To use Bypass NAT you must set 6 to 127.0.0.1, 10 to 1, and 7 to a unique port for each connection ..* Does not yet support Linked Bypass mode (Multiple Connection trough the same tunnel), use normal linked mode
-* In linked mode, if one port were to get overloaded and cause a buffer overflow the whole link will drop will all linked ports and will have to automaticly reconnect.
+* In linked mode, if one port were to get overloaded and cause a buffer overflow the whole link will drop will all linked ports and will have to automatically reconnect.
 (Just a word of warning)
 * Disabled Connection are still read for inheritance

 ### Config Files